zulip/zulip/help/format-your-message-using-markdown.md

 [//]: # (All screenshots here require line-height: 22px and font-size: 16px in .message-content.)
 [//]: # (Requires some additional fiddling for the LaTeX picture, inline code span, and maybe a few others.)

-Zulip uses a variant of Markdown to allow you to easily format your messages.
+Zulip uses Markdown to allow you to easily format your messages.
+Even if you've never heard of Markdown, you are probably familiar with basic Markdown formatting, such as using `*` at the start of a line in a bulleted list, or around text to indicate emphasis.

+This page provides an overview of all the formatting available in Zulip.
 There is a convenient [**message formatting reference**](#message-formatting-reference) in the Zulip app that you can use whenever you need a reminder of the formatting syntax below.

 * [Emphasis](#emphasis)
 * [Lists](#lists)